DWFlanagan/ntrh/11-tute_speak.md

 **Polemic**

 n.
 (RPI) The independent, student financed, somewhat-bi-weekly spoof of the Institute's newspaper, the _Polytechnic_.
-Otherwise known as \`\`Not the Poly.''
+Otherwise known as "Not the Poly."

 **Power Tool**